pepopo978/nampower/README.md

 - Using high_resolution_clock instead of GetTickCount for fasting timing on when to start casts
 - Fix broken cast animations when casting spells back to back

+### Compatability with other addons
+Queuing can cause issues with some addons that also manage spell casting.
+Quickheal/Healbot/Quiver do not work well with queuing.
+Check github issues for other potential incompatibilities.
+If rewrites these addons to use guid's from superwow that would likely fix all issues.

+Additionally, if you use pfui mouseover macros there is a timing issue that can occur causing it to target yourself instead of your mouseover target.

+HIGHLY recommend changing line 80 in pfui/modules/mouseover.lua from

+`if SpellIsTargeting() then SpellTargetUnit(unitstr or "player") end`

+to
+`SpellTargetUnit(unitstr or "player")`

 ### Configuration

 #### Configure with addon